 - Completion of a major program with a 2.0 cumulative grade point average in the major

-NOTE: All programs may be completed with four years.
+NOTE: All programs may be completed within four years.

 NOTE: Some programs require higher cumulative and major/minor grade point averages for graduation.
 Check departmental listings for these requirements.